AblateIt/finetune-study/README.md

 pip3 install -e axolotl/.
 pip3 install -U git+https://github.com/huggingface/peft.git
 ```
-There is a `requirements.txt` file in this repo, installing this requirement.txt file is **NOT** required and is just here to log the package version used in our project.
-Following the steps above will install all the required packages.
+There is a `requirements.txt` file in this repo, you might need to install some packages from this depending on what you are missing.

 ## For contributors running sweeps and training
 ### 1. Request access to the AblateIt WandB and HuggingFace teams